appcircleio/appcircle-docusaurus/docs/account/sso/single-sign-on.md

 If you are a self-hosted Appcircle user, you can use the same method too.

 The only difference will be in the URL.
-If you use `https://my.appcircle.spacetech.com` to access the Appcircle dashboard, your SSO login URL is `https://my.appcircle.spacetech.com/sso/spacetechsso`
+If you use `https://my.appcircle.spacetech.com` to access the Appcircle dashboard, your SSO direct login URL is `https://my.appcircle.spacetech.com/sso/spacetechsso`

 :::